pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

-# Tech Degree - Project 2 - the Pagination and Content Filter jQuery plugin
+# Tech Degree - Project 2 - the Pagination and Content Filter using jQuery

-    this is Project 2, part of TeamTreehouse, Tech Degree, Full Stack JavaScript, Unit 2
+    this is Project 2,
+    part of TeamTreehouse, Tech Degree, Full Stack JavaScript, Unit 2

 # SUMMARY: